aleromano92/old-deprecated-aleromano.com/_posts/renovated-home-office/index.md

 ---
-title: 'I renovate my Home Office'
+title: 'I renovated my Home Office'
 excerpt: "There are things you should consider when creating a home office setup for remote working.
 Here's what I did."
 date: '2022-03-07T00:00:00.666Z'
 author: